internet-of-plants/blog/_drafts/2015-26-01-setup-raspi-and-sticks.md

 ---
 layout: post
-title: Setting up the Raspberry
+title: Setting up the Raspberry Pi
 author: watrli
 ---

 Providing our office flowers with intelligent equipment to measure humidity and giving them the ability to form a network over IEEE 802.15.4 is all well and good.
-Unfortunately this only enables a gossip network amongst office flowers, which is separated from the internet.
+Unfortunately, this only creates a network amongst office flowers, which is separated from the internet.

-To provide a connection between this network and the Internet, thus enabling Humans™ to know that they should water the plants, we need to setup a border router to enhance the _network of plants_ to the _Internet of Plants_.
+To provide a connection between this network and the Internet, thus enabling Humans™ to know that they should water the plants, we need to setup a border router to evolve the _network of plants_ to the _Internet of Plants_.

 <!-- more -->